red5alex/ifm_contrib/README.md

 An Open Source Extension Project for the FEFLOW Programming API.

-ifm_contrib requires FEFLOW version 7.2 (release planned late 2018).
+ifm_contrib requires FEFLOW version 7.2.
 It is code-compatible with the standard IFM coming with the FEFLOW installation.

 The code is free to use, share and modify.